 Although some chemicals are not banned for textiles used in Australia, if the ACCC identifies safety concerns, it can recommend suppliers recall the unsafe goods and the Australian Consumer Law can conduct a force-recall.

-For textile product, ACCC provided mandatory standard specifies the labeling requirements for certain textile products.
+For textile products, ACCC provided a mandatory standard that specifies the labeling requirements for certain textile products.
 The following categories of products are covered in this regulation.

 - Household textiles